 From the Masters at the Movies column of the February 2011 issue of Perspectives on History

 Jacqueline Jones is the Mastin Gentry White Professor of Southern History in the history department at the University of Texas at Austin, where she also holds the Walter Prescott Webb Chair in History and Ideas.
-A Fellow of the American Academy of Arts and Sciences, she is the author, among other books, of Labor of Love, Labor of Sorrow: Black Women, Work and the Family from Slavery to the Present, Saving Savannah: The City and the Civil War, 1854–1872, and The Dispossessed: America’s Underclasses, from the Civil War to the Present.
+She is also a fellow of the American Academy of Arts and Sciences.
+Among Jacqueline Jones’s books are: Labor of Love, Labor of Sorrow: Black Women, Work and the Family from Slavery to the Present; Saving Savannah: The City and the Civil War; The Dispossessed: America’s Underclasses, from the Civil War to the Present; and Creek Walking: Growing Up in Delaware in the 1950s.
 In January 2011, she started her three-year term as the vice president of the AHA’s Professional Division.